cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

     </body>
     </html>

-As you can see, I left the two results empty.
-These will filled in with our fantastic code.
-At this point I/you/we can fire-up live-server, installed above, to watch the index.html file we have created:
+As you can see, I left the two results empty-- look for the *em* tags in the above html.
+These will be filled with our fantastic ES2015/ES6 code below.

+At this point I fire up live-server, installed above, to watch the index.html file, as well as others, that I have created:

 .. code-block:: bash

     $ live-server

+This will load index.html in the default system browser-- of course, the answers will not be there because the code still needs to be written.

+**Note:**
-To be clear, make sure you are in the root project directory where the index.html file is located.
+To be clear, make sure that you are in the root project directory, where the index.html file is located, when running the live-server command.
+It also helpful to start this up in another terminal so that the messages from live-server can be monitored/ignored and it is easy to shutdown (use control-c).
+Or, if you use tmux or screen, open a new window and start live-server there.

 lib.js and main.js
 ------------------

-Next, we create out es2015 code in two files so that we can illustrate import and export of code.
-First, let's create lib.js (again, original code from Mark Brown's post; link above):
+Next, we create out ES2015/ES6 code in two files so that we can illustrate import and export.
+First, let's create lib.js (again, motivated by original code from Mark Brown's post; link above):

 .. code-block:: JavaScript

     // lib.js
-    const timesTwo = (number)=> number * 2
+    const timesTwo = (number) => number * 2
-    const addFive = (number)=> number + 5
+    const addFive = (number) => number + 5

     export {
       timesTwo,